Tenant Restrictions

 |

-Avoid setting the Allowed Identifiers value to Any, as this configuration has no effect on domain restrictions and does not limit access.
-Specify one or more domains explicitly to ensure the restriction is applied as intended.
+Specify one or more domains explicitly in the allowed identifiers to ensure the restriction is applied as intended.

-This table is the authoritative reference for identifier types, validation, and limits.
+This table is the authoritative reference for identifier formats, modal titles, validation behavior, and limits.

 |